GEOLYTIX/xyz/readme.md

 By default the framework is public with full access to all data sources defined in the environmental settings.

-By setting the LOGIN key in the environmental settings with a PostgreSQL connection string (plus table name seperated by a |) it is possible to restrict access.
-The table is an access control list (ACL) which must be stored in a PostgreSQL database.
+By setting the LOGIN key in the environmental settings with a PostgreSQL connection string (plus a table name seperated by a | pipe) it is possible to restrict access.
+The access control list (ACL) table must be stored in a PostgreSQL database.

-It is possible to set an ADMIN *instead of* the LOGIN key with the same connection string.
+It is possible to set ADMIN *instead of* the LOGIN key with the same connection string.
 Only admin routes are restricted if the admin key is set.
-The admin routes are not available if no ACL is provided.
-Without the admin route all changes to the settings need to be done in the code repository or in the database.
+Admin routes are not available if no ACL is provided.
+Without the admin route all changes to the settings need to be done in the code repository or database.
+ADMIN is the prefered option for an open application which allows administrators to change the application settings through the application interface.

-Below is the table schema for the ACL:
+An ACL must have following table schema:

 ```
 create table if not exists acl